-It is crucial for those diagnosed with a substance use disorder to remain in treatment and follow their treatment plan post discharge.
-People with any chronic illness who stop seeing their doctor and taking their medications will probably start to feel worse again.
-Similarly, people with a substance use disorder, must follow their treatment plan because if not, it could lead to a relapse.
+It is crucial for those diagnosed with a substance use disorder to remain in treatment and follow their treatment plan post-discharge.
+People with chronic illnesses who stop seeing their doctor and taking their medications will probably start to feel worse again.
+Similarly, people with a substance use disorder must follow their treatment plan because if not, it could lead to a relapse.

 Besides general life skills, four basic categories of skills taught in relapse prevention include:

-People who have left residential treatment do not have all the skills they need to go back to their daily lives with no support.
+People who have left residential treatment do not have all the skills they need to return to their daily lives without the support.

-Some people, especially those with a serious dual diagnosis, might enter a step-down program like an Intensive Outpatient Program (IOP).
+Some people, especially those with a severe dual diagnosis, might enter a step-down program like an Intensive Outpatient Program (IOP).
 Others might attend scheduled one-on-one therapy or group therapy sessions.
-After official treatment has ended, people should seek support from a recovery support group like 12-Step groups, SMART Recovery, or a dual diagnosis support group.
+After official treatment ends, people should seek support from a recovery support group like 12-Step, SMART Recovery, or a dual diagnosis support group.

-People with a substance use disorder may have strained some relationships.
+People with substance use disorder may have strained some relationships.

 However, leaving treatment without any stable, supportive relationships to lean on can make a person more likely to relapse.
 The relationships can be family, friends, or other loved ones, but they must fully support the person’s success in recovery.

 For many people, boredom acts as a trigger for relapse.
 Preventing boredom and giving people meaning and purpose in life gives them reasons to avoid relapse.
-Employment can provide people with a significant boost in self-esteem and a sense of self-worth for those who can work.
-For many, volunteering can also give a sense of feeling valued and useful.
+Employment can provide a significant boost in self-esteem and a sense of self-worth for those who can work.
+Volunteering can also provide a feeling of being valued and useful.

-During or after residential treatment, people can learn many new skills to avoid boredom, stay busy, and feel better physically.
+People can learn many new skills during or after residential treatment to avoid boredom, stay busy, and feel better physically.
 These may include: